cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 }
 ```

-It also creates a function that should looks familiar:
+It also creates a function that should look familiar:

 ```go
 func (k Keeper) CanPlayMove(goCtx context.Context, req *types.QueryCanPlayMoveRequest) (*types.QueryCanPlayMoveResponse, error) {